Fundamental to men’s grooming is learning how to perfect the art of beard shaping.

 You should see the sideburns as more of an extension to your hair, and because of this, your hairstyle often determines the shape of the sideburns as well.

-If your sides are short or faded, you might want to cut a clear line from where the beard starts.
+If your sides are short or youd like to have a faded beard style, you might want to cut a clear line from where the beard starts.
 However, if your sides are bit longer, you may need to cut the sideburns to the same length.

 If possible, ask your barbers opinion the next time he cuts your hair.